-The data are gathered twice annually, in the fall and spring.
+The data are gathered each enrollment term: fall, winter, spring, and summer for LA Tech.
 For this indicator, fall data (the national standard) will be used.
 The indicator will be reported at the end of the third quarter.
 This will allow time for collection, aggregation, and editing of the data.

-The standard method practiced nationwide for reporting headcount enrollment is as of the 14th class day of the semester (9th class day for Louisiana Tech University which is on the quarter system).
+The standard method for reporting headcount enrollment is as of the last day of the enrollment term which is at the end of the Fall Quarter for Louisiana Tech.
 The Regents' SSPS is a unit record system where each enrolled student, regardless of course load, is counted.